Lei1025/lei1025.github.io/_posts/2019-03-24-Implement Scroll Spy in Jekyll without Bootstrap.md

 ---
 layout: post
 title: "Implement Scroll Spy in Jekyll without Bootstrap"
-date: 2019-03-24
 tags: [jekyll, githubPage, scrollspy, scrollnav,toc]
 comments: true
 ---

->one page navigation
+>one page navigation, table of content, vertical navigation, scroll navigation

-vertical
-table of content
-Implement Scroll Spy in Jekyll without Bootstrap
 # Install `scrollnav.js` Plugin

 To simplify this project,I am using [scrollnav.js](http://scrollnav.com/) to help me with.
 There are a couple of methods to [install](http://scrollnav.com/guide/installing.html) it, but when I tried to host it by myself, an error occurred that it needs one more file end with '.map'.
 I find it [here](https://unpkg.com/scrollnav@3.0.1/dist/).
 By the way, if using CDN, exactly working well.